tesserato/CodeWeaver/codebase.md

 	return
 }

-func compileRegexList(patterns []string, color, prefix string, logger *log.Logger) ([]*regexp.Regexp, error) {
+// compileRegexList is a helper that compiles a slice of regex strings, logging each one. func compileRegexList(patterns []string, color, prefix string, logger *log.Logger) ([]*regexp.Regexp, error) {
 	if len(patterns) == 0 {
 		logger.Printf("  (No patterns provided)")